Frequently

 Not at all.
 As long as we have access to power and water (an outside tap is fine), we don’t need you to be around, and some of our previous clients have even been out of the country while we’ve built their observatories.
 Whilst we’ll rarely refuse a piece of cake if offered, our staff always bring everything they need.
 However, we will need access to your house at the end the installation for the purposes of connecting the electricity supply to the observatory.

 Usually, yes, we will order the pier on behalf of our customers.
-We have access to a range of piers from various suppliers, including Altair Astro, EMC and Pulsar.
+We have access to a range of piers from various suppliers, including Altair Astro, EMC, Pier-Tech Inc. and Pulsar, and we’ve even commissioned custom piers where it’s been appropriate.
 We’ll help you decide which is most appropriate for your needs and we’ll install it for you as part of the observatory commissioning.